e-cathy/mdsd-25/org.sirius.componentsystem.design/README.md

 1. Delete the underlying model instance (e.g. `Components.xmi`)
 2. Perform a `git reset --hard`.
 3. Add the restored model instance to the model list of the `.aird` file.
-4. Try to open the diagram again or create a new model.
+4. Try to open the diagram again or create a new diagram for the model.